Two Fronts

 “I need to get to Caro.”

 She looked at the atmospheric readout.
 The fifty-eight percent that was becoming fifty-seven.
-She was weighing the same math Lev had already run: send the rescue operator to the structural problem, leave the atmospheric problem to a bypass that was slowly failing.
+Send Lev to the mount and the bypass lost its only other set of hands.
+Keep him on atmospheric and the mount failed and they lost a section and the bypass math stopped working anyway.
 Both options were bad.
 One was worse.

 “Go,” she said.

 The station got colder as he moved forward.
 Each section a few degrees less, the rock pulling heat toward the vacuum in the forward ring.
+His suit readout showed the temperature dropping through the sections: fourteen, twelve, nine.
 The lighting thinned.
+A woman in the corridor had her arms wrapped around herself.
+A child next to her was coughing, short and dry, the bypass air getting to the youngest first.
+Their breath was visible.
 The sounds changed: fewer people, more station.
 The hum of systems working at the edge of what they could do.

 The displaced module was four sections forward, through two sealed hatches.
 Breck had written pressure readings on the hatch frames in grease pencil, updated every time he came through.
 Lev read them without slowing.
 Stable on both sides.

 He found Caro and Breck in a service corridor adjacent to the mount.
 Cold here.
 Deep cold, conducted through the rock from the vacuum on the other side.
 Caro was welding the failing bolts with the focus of someone who understood what the bolt was doing and what the rock was doing and how much disagreement there was between them.
 Breck was next to him, holding a brace in position.
 A piece of structural stock he’d cut and shaped to fit the gap between the mount and the rock, sized by eye, taking the lateral stress off the remaining bolts.
 It was smart.
-It was also the kind of thing you only knew to do if you’d lived inside this station long enough to know where the forces went.
+It was also thirty years of knowing where the forces went in this specific rock.

 “Two bolts holding,” Caro said without looking up.
 “Reinforced.
 Two cracked, bypassed with strap anchors.
 Two gone.”